aflaag/.config/README.md

-# My current dotfiles
+# My dotfiles

 ![wallpaper](OpMPCR0.png)

-Hi, this is my second dotfiles repository, this time much more clean and less bloated.
+This is my dotfiles repository.

 ## To fix